Following system colour scheme Selected dark colour scheme Selected light colour scheme

 // Since the exception may be destroyed upon calling PyThreadState_Release(),

-// print out the exception ourself.
+// print out the exception ourselves.

 PyErr_Print();